pcrain/gungeon-modding-tools/README.md

 Basic Usage:
   - from shell: gen-gungeon-audio-bank.py <path to folder containing wavs> <path to output .bnk>
+    - can pass a spreadsheet of audio data with -s to set volume, loops, and channel (sound / music) information
+    - if the spreadsheet does not exist, one will be created with default values and can be edited later
   - in C# project: AkSoundEngine.PostEvent("<name of original wav without extension>", ETGModMainBehaviour.Instance.gameObject);
   - run the script with the `-h` flag for more info
 ```